-Are you undecided about what major you want to pursue at the University of North Texas?
-Do you find it difficult to choose just one area of study because you have several interests?
-You may be like many high-achieving students who are weighing all of their options.
-If you have not selected a major, donít worry; you are not alone.
+Are you undecided about what major you may pursue at the University of North Texas?
+Do you find it difficult to choose just one area to study because you have several interests?
+You may be like many high-achieving students who are weighing all their options.
+If you havenít selected a major, donít worry; youíre not alone.

-Many students are uncertain about a major.
-In addition, approximately 75 percent of students who declare a major upon admission to college change it at least once before they graduate.
+Many students are uncertain about a major when they start college.
+In addition, about 75 percent of students who declare their major when they enroll in college change it at least once before they graduate.

-You will take most of these courses during your first few semesters and in doing so make progress toward your degree.
-Some of these courses may fulfill core and major requirements simultaneously.
+Most of these courses are taken during your first few semesters here.
+Some courses may fulfill core and major requirements simultaneously.

-This center has two locations to serve you.
-The offices house interactive computer programs that focus on your interests and values to identify possible careers.
-You can also research different careers and employers through the centerís online and hard-copy libraries.
+This center is open to all majors and classifications.
+It houses interactive computer programs that focus on your interests and values to identify possible careers.
+You can also research different careers and employers using the centerís online and hard-copy libraries.

-Located in Chestnut Hall, the office has a vocational counselor and written inventories available to determine your abilities, interests and personality attributes, so you can select a career and major that fits you.
+Located in Chestnut Hall, the office features counselors, speaker presentations and other assessment tools to help determine your abilities, interests and personality attributes so you can select a major and career that fits you.

-If you are a veteran, this facility is operated by personnel who are familiar with your unique circumstances and can provide additional insight about choosing a major.
+If youíre a veteran, this facility is operated by personnel familiar with your unique circumstances and can provide additional insight about choosing a major.
 More than 2,500 members of the military community and their families are enrolled at UNT.

-You can research all of the degree programs offered by UNT, descriptions of potential courses and graduation requirements.
+You can research all of the degree programs offered at UNT, descriptions of potential courses and graduation requirements.

 We encourage you to fulfill the graduation requirements for the Texas Recommended or Distinguished Achievement Program or the equivalent in high school.